Eating healthily and trying MYHK

 Risotto is one of my favourite meals, but I’ve never made it at home.
-There are several reasons for this – firstly, my favourite risotto is mushroom risotto and Stu hates mushrooms, but secondly, I believe that risotto can be time consuming to make as you need to stir it continuously.
+There are several reasons for this.
+Firstly, my favourite risotto is mushroom risotto and Stu hates mushrooms.
+Secondly, I believe that risotto can be time-consuming to make as you need to stir it continuously.

 This risotto isn’t just made with Arborio rice, but also with quinoa.
 I liked this as it gave it a slightly different flavour as well as increasing its nutritional value.